mohamed-belk/Enchanted-forest-adventure-/README.md

 # Enchanted-forest-adventure-
-This is my first text-based game in C programming language
+This is my first text-based adventure game written in C, developed as part of my computer science learning journey.